 “We, therefore, wish to distance ourselves from the reckless utterances and thoughtless actions of Mr Alex Otti, whom we believe is playing to the gallery for political gains.”

-While urging the security agencies to redouble their efforts in curbing the menace of kidnapping and criminality in Umunneochi, Abia State, and Nigeria in general, the statement added: “We remain Nigerians and are committed to the actualization of a peaceful and just environment for all Nigerians, irrespective of ethnicity, religion, or tribe.
+The statement urged security agencies to redouble their efforts in curbing the menace of kidnapping and criminality in Umunneochi, Abia State, and Nigeria in general.
+It added, “We remain Nigerians and are committed to actualising a peaceful and just environment for all Nigerians, irrespective of ethnicity, religion, or tribe.